Passwd-file¶

 The password field can be in four formats:

-extra_fields is a space-separated list of key=value
+extra_fields is a space-separated list of key=value pairs which can be used

 to set various passdb settings and userdb settings.